-Escalante Petrified Forest State Park in Utah - Pictures
+Escalante Petrified Forest State Park in Utah with Surrounding Views

-Between the National Parks of Bryce Canyon and Capitol Reef, my mother, niece and I discovered a couple of unique State Parks in Utah, while we were on vacation, that were conveniently situated near the road on which we were traveling.
+Between the national parks of Bryce Canyon and Capitol Reef, my mother, niece, and I discovered a couple of unique state parks in Utah.
 This post will show some pictures taken at Escalante Petrified Forest State Park.

-We were traveling through some interesting looking scenery after leaving the extra-ordinary setting that comprises Bryce Canyon National Park.
+We traveled through some fascinating looking scenery after leaving the extra-ordinary setting that comprises Bryce Canyon.

 Escalante Petrified Forest State Park

 Only 2 miles west of the town of Escalante is the Escalante Petrified Forest State Park.
 Since we were so close to this and had some extra time, my mother, niece, and I decided to check it out.

 This state park is open year-round and offers campgrounds, picnic areas, swimming, boating, fishing, and hiking opportunities.
 The elevation is at 5,800 feet.
 It is situated in a scenic part of the State of Utah and would be especially inviting for outdoor enthusiasts.